AriHealth/covid19-general-info/README.md

 The Coronavirus disease 2019 (COVID-19 for short) is an infectious disease caused by a virus, the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Both the disease and the virus were unknown until the Wuhan (China) outbreak in December 2019.
 Since its identification, the disease has spread globally, resulting in the ongoing 2019-20 coronavirus pandemic.

-Here is a list of links provided by the [World Health Organization (WHO)](https://www.who.int/) regarding a more extensive explanation of the subject matter, ranging from what is a coronavirus to general public advicea about the current pandemic.
+Here is a list of links provided by the [World Health Organization (WHO)](https://www.who.int/) regarding a more extensive explanation of the subject matter, ranging from what is a coronavirus to general public advice about the current pandemic.

 | Link  | Description  |
 |:------|:-------------|